-Corporate philosophy (vision) and long-term direction Corporate culture and human resources policy self-confidence.
+Furthermore, while putting our corporate philosophy into practice is one reason we have taken various measures to challenge our employees, the most important reason is to encourage self-motivation and self-confidence.
 We believe that we should provide employees with opportunities to act on their intrinsic desire to take action, and that creating an atmosphere and corporate culture that nurtures self-confidence to express themselves in a direct manner when speaking with their co-workers is a way to remove barriers to personal growth.